Content is not cached and white page displayed with big content / PHP 5.2.1

 - View the page containing the FE plugin, the page should display the content

 Obviously the problem has nothing to do with the FE plugin itself (hence the exploit extension).
 While debugging, it turned out that in tslib_fe->setPageCacheContent() the $content is already empty: Therefore the empty content is (correctly) stored in the cache_pages table.

 The content disappears somewhere between the "return" of the FE plugin in the setPageCacheContent method in tslib_fe.

 (issue imported from #M5221)

-#1 Updated by Robert Lemke almost 13 years ago
+#1 Updated by Robert Lemke over 13 years ago

 Additional note: For some reason the caching seems only to fail with the HTML content I put into the exploit extension (which is the real content which should be rendered at typo3.org).
 If I replace the HTML content by some generated string (with str_repeat) of a similar size, the whole caching DOES work.

-#4 Updated by Robert Lemke almost 13 years ago
+#4 Updated by Robert Lemke over 13 years ago

 @Popy: Not a bad guess!
 I found it ...

 It's not Tidy or the XHTML cleaning but it is some postprocessing.
 The function prefixLocalAnchorsWithScript() in tslib_fe consists of these two lines: